catseye/Falderal/README.markdown

 History
 -------

+Version 0.6 "Streeterville" (currently under development):

+* Variables may be included in the specification of a shell command implementation; these will be expanded before generating the results generator.
+These variable include `%(test-text)`, `%(test-file)`, and `%(output-file)`.
+* `falderal` now lets the user specify how a functionality is implemented on the command line.
+Giving `-f 'foo:shell command "foo.sh %(test-file)"'` has the same effect as including the pragma `Functionality "foo" is implemented by shell command "foo.sh %(test-file)"` in the Falderal file.
+* The Markdown formatter now formats Bird-style embedded code with HTML embedded in the Markdown document.
+This is so that it can be styled independently from, and thus distinguished from, any plain Markdown indented code blocks which may appear in the literate portion of the source code.

+TODO:

+* Rename the variables to conform to what's listed above.
+* Make `%(output-file)` properly optional.
+* Update the format specification re those variables.
+* Command-line option to clear functionalities.
+* Command-line option to skip tests for given functionalities.

 Version 0.5 "The Loop" (current released version):

 * The command-line format of `falderal` has changed, for the better.